dbacinski/Android-Testing-With-Kotlin/Unit-Testing-Introduction.md

 ### Simple Android application

 Before creating any test I want to introduce you to an simple Android app that provides a login screen.
 It has two inputs for login and password, and it validates those inputs.
 When the inputs are valid we can sign in with correct data or get an error that credentials are incorrect.
 I have chosen MVP architecture, which will help us to write very fast test that do not depends on Android framework.
-If you are not familiar with this architecture then please read [this] article.
+If you are not familiar with this architecture then please read [this article](http://macoscope.com/blog/model-view-presenter-architecture-in-android-applications/).

 [Screen - without input]
 [Screen - with invalid input]

 ## Project setup

-Now when we have an application to be tested we can create our first test.
-We will use Junit4 test runner and Kotlin programming language.
+Now when we have an application to be tested then we can create our first test.
+We will use [Junit4](https://github.com/junit-team/junit4/wiki/getting-started) test runner and Kotlin programming language.
 Test runner is a library that runs our test code and aggregate results in a friendly way.
-I won't go into deatils how setup Android project with tests written in Kotlin, because there is a great [article] that describe it in details.
+I won't go into deatils how setup Android project with tests written in Kotlin, because there is a great [article](http://fernandocejas.com/2017/02/03/android-testing-with-kotlin/) that describe it in details.
+You can also check [Android-Testing-In-Kotlin project](/app/build.gradle) setup.

 ## My first test

 To create our first test we have to create class with public method annotated with `@org.junit.Test` and in folder `/src/test/kotlin`.
 This way we tell JUnit4 where is test code located.
 We can start with checking if our app allows to login with correct data.
-We will instrument LoginRepository, to do that I have created LoginRepositoryTest class with test method.
+We will instrument [LoginRepository](app/src/main/java/com/example/unittesting/entity/login/LoginRepository.java), to do that I have created [LoginRepositoryTest](/app/src/test/kotlin/com/example/unittesting/entity/login/LoginRepositoryTest.kt) class with test method.
 At the beggining we want to test if it is possible to sign in with correct credentials, so I have created test method with name `login with correct login and password`.

 ```
 class LoginRepositoryTest {